COMET

 # warning messages are okay

-is a collection of R packages developed by Hadley Wickham and his colleagues as a cohesive set of tools for data manipulation, visualization, and analysis.
-In a tidy data set, each variable forms a column and each observation forms a row. tidyverse
+The tidyverse is a collection of R packages developed by Hadley Wickham and his colleagues as a cohesive set of tools for data manipulation, visualization, and analysis.
+In a tidy data set, each variable forms a column and each observation forms a row. tidyverse packages such as the tidyr and dplyr are recommended for cleaning and transforming your data into tidy formats.

-file from Statistics Canada using the read_dta
+Let’s import the .dta file from Statistics Canada using the read_dta function.

 # if this is your first time using Jupyter Lab, the shortcut to run a cell is `Shift + Enter`

-<- read_dta("../datasets_beginner/SFS_2019_Eng.dta") SFS_data
+SFS_data <- read_dta("../datasets_beginner/SFS_2019_Eng.dta")

 Here are some of the common file extensions and import functions in R:

-for data stored as comma-separated values.Rda
+• .csv and read_csv() for data stored as comma-separated values

-for RStudio files and other files formatted for R
+• .Rda and load() for RStudio files and other files formatted for R

 head(SFS_data, 5)